How Long Does A Furnace Last and When To Get A Replacement

 1. Furnace Make and Model

-2. Usage and Maintenance of Your Furnace
+2. Usage and Maintenance

 3. Moisture and Ventilation

-4. Furnace Installation
+4. Installation Quality

-When Should I Replace my Furnace?
+When Should I Replace My Furnace?

 2. Increasing Energy Bills